joubs/chowder_impl/README.md

 The code is written in Python3+ and has been tested with version 3.7 It uses the Pytorch framework.

-The package provides a main application that performs both training and evaluation on a given dataset following a certain folder tree structure (as the provided data folder does).
+The package provides a main application that performs both training and evaluation on the Camelyon16 public dataset.

 ## Required items
 The repository contains a report (`report.md`) containing: